-AS0882 Graduate Aural Skills for Voice Majors 2
+ASO891-ASO892 Graduate Aural Skills for Voice Majors 2-3

-2.5 hrs weekly/2 credits per semester
+2.5 hrs weekly/2 credits per semester Theory Faculty

-This course is a continuation of studies in ear training, sight-singing, rhythm, and dictation from ASo890 for voice majors.
-It focuses on advanced tonal chromaticism and modulation through 20th Century techniques including atonal melody, alternative scales, and complex rhythmic and harmonic structures.
+These courses are a continuation of studies in ear training, sight-singing, rhythm, and dictation from AS0890 for voice majors.
+They focus on advanced tonal chromaticism and modulation through 20th Century techniques including atonal melody, alternative scales, and complex rhythmic and harmonic structures.